Ohiopyle Falls is located right in town.

 Baughman Rock Overlook

-Although much more impressive during fall foliage peaks, the overlook does give a great perspective of the magnitude of the gorge.
+Although much more impressive during fall foliage peaks, the overlook does give you a great perspective of the magnitude of the gorge.

 End the Day Catching a Sunset from Fire Tower Road